 Itch leaves all the collaborative potential of coding open to you.
 You could:

-- Create bugs for their peers to find and fix; or
+- Have students create bugs for their peers to find and fix

 Itch's assessment rubrics are easy to use and also allow for meaningful comments on student work.
 Rubrics include a range of factors ranging from the concrete (presence of certain types of code blocks) to creative (such as artistic design or innovative use of code).Continue reading Show less